 A tire blowout car accident can occur anytime a tire deflates rapidly.
 Many times, a tire blowout can create disastrous results.
 According to the National Highway Traffic Safety Administration (NHTSA), there are an estimated 23,000 vehicle accidents and 500 deaths every year concerning tire blowouts.
-When a car tire blowout accident occurs in Chicago, Rosenfeld Injury Lawyers is committed to holding all responsible parties fully accountable for their acts.
+When a car tire blowout accident occurs in Chicago, Rosenfeld Injury Lawyers LLC is committed to holding all responsible parties fully accountable for their acts.

 Even though Illinois motorists can drive their car thousands of miles without ever experiencing a problem, blowouts occur all too frequently.
 Many times, the blowout causes the driver to lose control of the vehicle and roll it over or strike another car.

 Problems with car tires can put the motorist and their passengers in the way of extreme harm.
 Nearly every responsible driver changes their oil routinely and tunes their engine as scheduled.
 However, many drivers all too frequently forget to check their tires.
 Numerous scenarios contribute to a blowout that can cause an accident.
 Some of these include:

 - Hitting a curb